snss231/tp/docs/UserGuide.md

 ### Finding tasks: `findt`

-Find tasks whose task names contain any of the given keywords and/or tags.
+Find tasks whose task names and/or tags contain any of the given keywords.

 **Format**: `findt KEYWORD [MORE_KEYWORDS]...[TAG]...`

-* The search is case-insensitive. e.g `eat` will match `Eat`
+* `KEYWORD` can be used to search for matching words in both tags and names of tasks.
-* The order of the keywords does not matter. e.g. `Eat Apple` will match `Apple Eat`
+* The search is case-insensitive. e.g `lecture` will match `Lecture`
-* Both task names and tags are searched for matching keywords.
+* The order of the keywords does not matter. e.g. `Lecture CS2103T` will match `CS2103T Lecture`
-* Only full words will be matched e.g. `Apples` will not match `Apple`
+* Only full words will be matched e.g. `Tut` will not match `Tutorial`
-* Tasks matching at least one keyword will be returned (i.e. `OR` search). e.g. `Apple Pear` will return `Eat apple`, `Buy pear`
+* Tasks matching at least one keyword will be returned (i.e. `OR` search). e.g. `Lecture Tutorial` will return `CS2103T Lecture`, `Tutorial 12`

 **Examples**:
 * `findt with` returns `Consultation with students` and `Meeting with invigilators`.